 - Image Gallery

-The Odessa File (1974) is available out now on Blu-ray.
+The Odessa File (1974) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…